-Tyron Benoit hails from Houma Louisiana, where music and culture are plentiful.
+Tyron hails from Houma, Louisiana, where music and culture are plentiful.

-"Growing up, around the house, I remember hearing a lot of classic country: George Jones, Hank Williams (Sr. and Jr.), Merle Haggard, Waylon Jennings, and Ernest Tubb.
-Going to my grandpa's house is where I think the Cajun and Folk influences came from.
+"Growing up around the house, I remember hearing a lot of classic country: George Jones, Hank Williams (Sr. and Jr.), Merle Haggard, Waylon Jennings, and Ernest Tubb.
+Going to my grandpa's house is where the Cajun and Folk influences came from.
 He was a fantastic fiddle and harmonica player.
 But when we left the house, it was Led Zeppelin, Toto, and Steely Dan.
-Everybody was into classic rock and it was good!"
+Everybody was into classic rock, and it was good!"

-Tyron recalls, "I remember my first record I ever owned, it was a Ray Charles record.
-I must have been around 10 to 12 yrs old.
-Even when sharing a record player with three other brothers, or when the player finally broke, I remember just holding on to it, or hiding it, like it was a piece of treasure.
+Tyron recalls, "I remember the first record I ever owned.
+It was a Ray Charles album.
+I must have been around 10 years old.
+Even when sharing a record player with three other brothers, or when the player finally broke, I just remember holding onto it, hiding it, like it was a piece of treasure.
 Little did I know how valuable it really was in terms of musical influence.
-I wouldn't realize that till much later in life, but looking back, it never left me, holding on to that record even when I couldn't play it.
+I wouldn't realize that 'til much later in life, but looking back, it never left me, holding onto that record, even when I couldn't play it.
 Ray Charles is still one of my all-time favorites."

 Tyron had other obligations before focusing on music in his adult life - including a combat tour as a US Marine in Operation Desert Storm.
-Serving the country put distance between Tyron and a career in show business, but once he returned home he headed to New York City to study acting.
-It was in his small West Village apartment where the idea of playing music would become part of his journey.
+Serving the country put distance between Tyron and a career in show business, but once he returned home, he moved to New York City to study acting.
+It was in his small West Village apartment where the idea of playing music was planted.

-In 2003 Tyron returned to Louisiana and moved to New Orleans.
-In 2005, one of the biggest natural disasters in US history hit New Orleans, in form of Hurricane Katrina.
-Tyron got involved in the rebuilding of a city in shambles, with many neighborhoods still without power due to massive flood damage.
-And during this season of heavy work, the conversations on the job sites often turned to music.
-Using generators to power amps and guitars in yet-to-be-finished houses and buildings, Tyron began holding jam sessions with other contractors.
+Tyron returned to New Orleans, Louisiana in 2003, two years before one of the biggest natural disasters in American history came roaring ashore...
+Tyron got involved in the rebuilding of a city ravaged by Hurricane Katrina, with many neighborhoods without power for weeks on end due to the flooding damage.
+And during this season of heavy work, the conversation on the job sites often turned to music.
+Using generators to power amps and guitars - in unfinished houses and buildings, Tyron began holding jam sessions with other contractors.
 They even called themselves the Bywater Rock Group.
 It only grew from there...

-"When I moved back to New Orleans I really started to branch out musically, still fueled by that searching.
-I put myself in situations where I knew I was going to learn or grow from it.
-I was super thirsty for exploring beyond the boundaries of what we had been playing on the road.
-I started playing with many other musicians, and bands: reggae, funk, rock, whatever and wherever I could grab a bite of something, I was trying to get a taste.
-I even had the opportunity to lead a band for Big Chief Monk Boudreaux.
-He is a true legend, and knew I was now a part of New Orleans musical history."
+"When I moved back to New Orleans, I really began to branch out musically, still fueled by that searching.
+I put myself in situations where I would learn or grow from it.
+I was super thirsty for exploring beyond the boundaries of what we had played on the road.
+I started playing with many other musicians and bands: reggae, funk, rock... whatever and wherever I could grab a bite of something, I was trying to get a taste.
+I even had an opportunity to lead a band for Big Chief Monk Boudreaux.
+He is a true legend, and I knew I was now part of New Orleans musical history."